APJansen/TDUr/README.md

 The only exception are the first and last column indicating the number of stones at the start or finish, which range from 0 to 7.

 Before we input this board to the value network, we flip it if necessary so that the network always gets fed boards where it is  the red player's turn.
-Then we flatten the board into a 32-dimensional vector.
+Then we flatten the board into a 32-dimensional vector which is the input to the value network.
 To always output the value function as seen from the red player's point of view, which seems conceptually the simplest, we directly output the value if it actually was the red player's turn, and otherwise we output 1 - the computed value.
 This also enforces a symmetry present in the game, where if we mirror the board along the middle row and change turn, we obtain the same state, only with the roles of red and blue reversed.